 Particular attention was paid to accessibility when designing Oodi.
 The aim is for Oodi to be a forerunner, leading the way in accessibility, as well.

 Are dogs allowed in Oodi?

 Only service dogs.
 Because of allergy reasons, pets cannot be taken to any of Oodi’s floors.
 Some other libraries in Helsinki allow dogs.

 Can I hold an event at Oodi?

 Yes, you can.
-Even now, the majority of the events held at Library 10 are organised by customers.
-This policy has proven to work well and will be adopted at Oodi, too.
+The majority of the events held at Helsinki’s libraries are organised by customers.
+This policy has proven to work well and has been adopted at Oodi, as well.